It is is great that you want to take action in this important area. Here are some key steps to help you in your journey.

 Take Action Now

-- Make sure everyone involved with planning and managing the event is aware of the legal obligations concerning the supply of alcohol to young people, and the risks of supplying alcohol to young people [link to alcohol and young people].
+- Make sure everyone involved with planning and managing the event is aware of the legal obligations concerning the supply of alcohol to young people, and the risks of supplying alcohol to young people.

 - This link includes an advice sheet on School Balls by the Police, and other useful information and links regarding alcohol and schools

 - If problems arise from a school ball or associated event use the incident log to record these.

 - These can be discussed with the school and/or the Police, Local Council licensing inspector or Public Health unit.
 These discussions can be aimed at ensuring that planning for any future events is improved or that the school considers whether a school ball will be held in future.

 Health Promoting Schools and Universities